mlip-cmu/s2023/assignments/research_project.md

 ## Selecting a Topic

 We provide extensive flexibility to align the research project with your interests.
 Combining this with research you are already doing as part of your PhD is encouraged.
-Projects should relate to both software engineering and machine learning and have a research notion.
+Projects should relate to both software engineering and machine learning and have a research notion in that it addresses a clear *research question*.
 Projects that focus only on core machine-learning topics and pure engineering projects to not apply.

 The goal of this assignment is to perform some self-directed research in the field of the course.
 This can employ different research methods and take many forms, such as: